lnkhdl/react-flashcards/public/data/java-enums.md

 **A:**
 - No, enums are not primitive data types; each enum is a reference type (a special kind of class).
 - Every enum implicitly extends `java.lang.Enum<E>`, where E is the enum type itself.
+- Because of this, enums cannot extend any other class.
-- By implicitly we mean there is no need to explicitly write `public static final`, Java does it automatically.
+- Each constant inside an enum is implicitly `public static final` (by implicitly we mean there is no need to explicitly write `public static final`, Java does it automatically).

 ## Java / Enums
 **Q:** Are enums singletons?